PTTR: Relational 3D Point Cloud Object Tracking with Transformer: Introduction

 \section{Introduction}

-Object tracking is a long-standing research problem in computer vision.
-With the rapid development of 3D sensors in the past decade, 3D tracking with scanned point clouds becomes increasingly important in various tasks such as 3D environment understanding, motion prediction, and path planning.
-Taking autonomous driving as an example, 3D object tracking is expected to detect not only object poses and positions in each frame but also object motion trajectories across consecutive frames.
+With the rapid development of 3D sensors in the past decade, solving various vision problems \cite{qi2017pointnet,qi2017pointnet++,20203dssd,shi2019pointrcnn,luo2021unsupervised,xiao2021synlidar,xiao2022unsupervised,landrieu2018large,ren2022benchmarking,pan2021variational} with point clouds has attracted increasing attention due to the huge potential in applications such as autonomous driving, motion planning, and robotics.
+As a long-standing research problem in computer vision, object tracking with point clouds has also drawn wide research interests.
+3D object tracking aims to detect not only object poses and positions in each frame but also object motion trajectories across consecutive frames.
 However, 3D tracking still faces a number of open and challenging problems such as LiDAR point cloud sparsity, random shape incompleteness, texture feature absence, etc.

 Existing 3D object tracking approaches can be largely categorized into two groups: multi-object tracking (MOT) and single-object tracking (SOT).
 MOT methods~\cite{weng20203d,wang2021joint,weng2020graph,yin2021center} generally adopt a detect-to-track strategy by first detecting objects in each frame and then matching the detections across consecutive frames based on the estimated location or speed.
 In contrast, most SOT methods are only required to process a subset of point clouds, which usually come with much lower computational consumption and higher throughput.
 We study SOT in this work, and our objective is to estimate the location and orientation of a single object in the search frame given an object template.